 Exam Tip: Gotchas

-- Unrealized gains on December 31 ARE taxable for Section 1256 contracts.
+- Unrealized gains on December 31 ARE taxable for marked-to-market contracts.
 You cannot defer gains by holding positions open across tax years.

 Loss Carryback

-- Net Section 1256 losses may be carried back up to 3 prior tax years
+- Net losses on these contracts may be carried back up to 3 prior tax years

-- The carryback applies only against Section 1256 gains in those prior years
+- The carryback applies only against prior gains on the same type of contract in those years

 This is different from regular capital losses, which can only be carried forward (not back).